List of awards and nominations received by Fargo (TV series): Hollywood Music in Media Awards

 The Hollywood Music in Media Awards recognizes and honors the music of visual mediums (film, TV, movie trailers, video games, commercials, etc.), the talented individuals responsible for creating, producing and placing it and the music of artists, both mainstream and independent, from around the globe.

 IFMCA Awards

 The annual International Film Music Critics Association Awards are the only awards given to composers by active film music journalists, and which are seen by many as a valuable precursor to the Academy Awards in the absence of a guild for composers.

 Joey Awards

 The Joey Awards goal is to reward young actors and actresses in Canada for their hard work and dedication to their craft.

 Location Managers Guild International Awards

 The Location Managers Guild International is an organization of experienced career professionals in the motion picture, television, commercial and print production industries.

 Make-Up Artists and Hair Stylists Guild Awards

 The Make-Up Artists and Hair Stylists Guild is an American labor union representing make-up artists and hair stylist in feature films, television programs, commercials, live network events and theatrical productions in the United States.

-Online Film and TV Association Awards

-Online Film & Television Association Awards or The OFTA Awards, is an annual awards ceremony in which Outstanding Achievement in film and television is honoured.
-The presentation of these awards began in 1996.